In 2022, tuition for full-time students at Loras College was $34,750 a year.

-Loras College is a private, religious institution, so it has the same tuition for residents of Iowa as it does for residents from other states.
+Loras College is a private, religious institution, which means it has the same tuition for residents of Iowa as it does for residents from other states.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Loras College is $8,760 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $4,000.
+Room and board at Loras College costs $9,230 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat all or some of your meals the school dining halls.
+Students who live off campus but still want to use the dining facilities can opt-in for a meal plan.
+The cost of a mean plan, or board-only, is $5,643.

 |Total Estimated Costs|

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

 Loras College’s tuition and fees change based on: •Course load for full-time students

 The majority of Loras College undergrads use financial aid to to cover the cost of tuition.
 In 2022, 924 of the 1,310 undergrads enrolled received financial aid.
 Loras College meets 88% of the demonstrated financial need for undergraduates.